GamingGuy003/rranch/Readme.md

 ## Config

-The default config (~/.config/rranch.toml) which rranch generates on first startup should look similar to this:
+The default config (~/.config/rranch.toml) will be generated on first program start.
+It should look something like this:

 ```toml
 [master]